awsdocs/aws-net-developer-guide/doc_source/sdk-net-async-api.md

 This topic gives you an overview of how to use TAP in your calls to AWS service clients\.

-**Note**
-The information in this topic is centered around \.NET Core and ASP\.NET Core\.
-If you're maintaining \.NET Framework 4\.5 code, the information in this topic also applies to the SDK's implementation of \.NET Framework 4\.5, which also uses TAP\.
-If you're looking for legacy information about how the AWS SDK for \.NET implemented asynchronous operations for \.NET Framework 3\.5, see [version 3](../../v3/developer-guide/sdk-net-async-api.html) of the guide instead\.

 The asynchronous methods in the AWS SDK for \.NET API are operations based on the `Task` class or the `Task<TResult>` class\.
 See docs\.microsoft\.com for information about these classes: [Task class](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task), [Task<TResult> class](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1)\.

 When these API methods are called in your code, they must be called within a function that is declared with the `async` keyword, as shown in the following example\.